migsquizon/50.0043-Full-Stack/README.md

 Simply go to any book and click on the write review button.
 Reviews are inserted into MySql.

 * **Logs**
+You can view the logs in logs dns.
+Refresh the page to see the most recent logs.
+Note that visiting the log page itself is also being logged.

 ## Checkpoint 3
 ### ETL